kevinchen024/kevinchen024.github.io/index.md

 ## About Me

+Hi there!
+My name is Kevin Chen and I am from China!
+I am currently a junior at Lehigh University majoring in Finance and Supply Chain Management.

-I am a big fan of Man City and Boston Celtics Currently a junior marjoring in Finance and Supply Chain Management at Lehigh university.
+I am a big fan of Manchest City and Boston Celtics, and I am also an amateur goalkeeper!

 <!-- Upload your own photo and change the path -->